MatadorProBr/BetterCrewLink-FAQ/README.md

 to facilitate this, right-click on BetterCrewLink, click on "Properties", click on "Compatibility", then on "Run this program as administrator" or something like that, check the option and then just click on "Apply" and "Ok" and ready, whenever you open BetterCrewLink it will ask for administrator permission (much easier than every time having to press the right button and then "Run as administrator") then just click "Yes" every time you open BetterCrewLink.

 * Q: Why can't I hear anyone or some people?
-  * A: Check if everyone is using the same server, try pressing Ctrl + R or click on the button next to the settings, but if none of these things work, try to activate NAT Fix in the settings that is in the "Advanced" category.
+  * A: Check if everyone is using the same server, try pressing Ctrl + R or click on the button next to the settings, but if none of these things work, try to activate NAT Fix in the settings that is in the "Advanced" category (remember that automatically when you activate the NAT Fix option, if you do not live in Europe you will have a 3 second delay, this applies both to the PC application and to the mobile application).

 * Q: Does BetterCrewLink update whenever there is an update?
   * A: Yes, they have an updater that whenever you open the program, it will check for any updates, if there is one it will automatically start updating to the latest version.